awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.Oracle.Overview.md

 |  Oracle Database 19c  |  April 30, 2024 without Extended Support or an Unlimited License Agreement April 30, 2027 with Extended Support or an Unlimited License Agreement  |
 |  Oracle Database 21c  | April 30, 2024 |

-Before we ask that you upgrade to a newer major version and to help you plan, we provide a reminder at least 12 months in advance\.
-We do so to communicate the detailed upgrade process\.
-Details include the timing of certain milestones, the impact on your DB instances, and the actions that we recommend that you take\.
-We recommend that you thoroughly test your applications with new RDS for Oracle versions before performing a major version upgrade\.
+Before we ask you to upgrade to a newer major version, we remind you at least 12 months in advance\.
+We detail the upgrade process, including the timing of important milestones, the impact on your DB instances, and recommended actions\.
+You should thoroughly test your applications with new RDS for Oracle versions before you upgrade to a major version\.

 After this advance notification period, an automatic upgrade to the subsequent major version might be applied to any RDS for Oracle DB instance still running the older version\.
 If so, the upgrade is started during scheduled maintenance windows\.